Emily-Keymon/School-District-Test-Score-Analysis/README.md

 9. Output calculated values for each size range to the per student budget summary data frame.

 ## Scores by school type analysis
-2. Created a copy of school summary since it contains "Per Student Budget" data.
+1. Created a copy of school summary since it contains "Per Student Budget" data.
-4. Calculated the average math test score for all students in the schools within each type range.
+2. Calculated the average math test score for all students in the schools within each type category.
-5. Calculated the average reading test score for all students in the schools within each type range.
+3. Calculated the average reading test score for all students in the schools within each type category.
-6. Calculated the percentage of all students in the schools within each type range that have a passing math test score.
+4. Calculated the percentage of all students in the schools within each type category that have a passing math test score.
-7. Calculated the percentage of all students in the schools within each type range that have a passing reading test score.
+5. Calculated the percentage of all students in the schools within each type category that have a passing reading test score.
-8. Calculated the overall percentage of students in the schools within each type range that are passing math and reading.
+6. Calculated the overall percentage of students in the schools within each type category that are passing both math and reading.
-9. Output calculated values for each type range to the per student budget summary data frame.
+7. Output calculated values for each type category to the school type summary data frame.

 ---
 ## Results